jmanek/google-news-trends-mcp/README.md

 # Google News Trends MCP

-An MCP server to access RSS feeds of Google News and Google Trends.
+An MCP server that slurps data from Google News and Google Trends RSS endpoints, optionally distills it with LLM/NLP, and barfs out structured results.

 ## Features

-- Search Google News RSS feeds for articles based on keyword, location, topic
+- Trawl Google News RSS feeds for articles based on keyword, location, topic
-- Get top news stories from Google News
+- Ingest top news stories from Google News
-- Google Trends keywords based on location
+- Snag trending search terms from Google Trends based on geographic input
-- Optional LLM Sampling and NLP to summarize articles and extract keywords
+- Plug in LLM/NLP pipelines to condense article payloads and extract key concepts

 ## Installation